bryanwweber/bryanwweber.github.io/cv/index.md

 Professional Experience
 ---
+Assistant Professor in Residence, University of Connecticut, 2016--Present
-Visiting Assistant Professor, University of Connecticut, 2014--Present
+Visiting Assistant Professor, University of Connecticut, 2014--2016
 Conducting research on the combustion kinetics of alternative and traditional fuels.
 Teaching undergraduate courses in thermal-fluids engineering.
 Mentoring undergraduate students in the capstone design project.

+Contributing Developer, Cantera, 2014--Present
+Contributing source code to the open-source software toolkit for chemical kinetics, thermodynamics, and transport processes
+Assisting users with usage of Cantera in the online support group
+Contributions available on GitHub: <https://github.com/Cantera/cantera>

 Graduate Research Assistant, University of Connecticut, 2009--2014
 Undergraduate Research Assistant, Case Western Reserve University, 2007--2009